-Are you imaginative, have creative abilities and have an interest in visual design, artwork, graphics, or photography?
+Are you imaginative, creative, and interested in visual design, artwork, graphics, or photography?
 Then, a career as an Art Director could be worth investigating.

-Art directors plan, organize and control creative aspects of television, stage, and film productions.
+Art directors plan, organise and control creative aspects of television, stage, and film productions.
 They create visual ideas to develop communication and advertising programs and plan and implement the campaign.

-To become an Art Director in Australia, you usually need a university or VET qualification in graphics, screen, and media, design, art, or stage production and several years of experience in the entertainment industry.
+To become an Art Director in Australia, you need a university or VET qualification in graphics, screen, media, design, art, or stage production and experience in the entertainment industry.

 Understanding the role of an Art Director can help you decide whether this career suits you.
-This blog discusses the most common art director tasks, responsibilities, and the qualifications and skills you need to help you prepare for this role.
+This blog discusses the most common art director tasks, responsibilities, qualifications, courses, salary, and skills you need to help you prepare for this role.

 1. What Is An Art Director?